thespis-rs/thespis_iface/README.md

 ## TODO:

-- Get rid of the threadsafe variants of address
+- fix clone on recipient like so: https://stackoverflow.com/revisions/30353928/3
 - oblige all implementors of all traits to implement Debug?
 - go over actix features and see what would be useful to have (backpressure?)
-- remote Addr? if the actor is known?
+- remote Addr? if the actor is known compile time?
 - defaults for associated types, like () for Message::Return, and possibility to derive with defaults
 - how can an actor stop itself, should mb be fed to handle, should there be a method self.mb, should there be a stop method on mailbox
 - do some proper research on tokio reactor.
 Just figured out we don't need a tokio runtime to use stuff that uses epoll.
 A futures 0.3 executor will do just fine, just using compat on the futures and streams from tokio.